Home/Nutritional Comparison

 Dehydrated Grape

 Dehydrated grapes, commonly known as raisins, are nutrient-dense dried fruits that provide a concentrated source of energy, vitamins, and minerals.
-They are rich in antioxidants and can be a healthy addition to various diets.
+They are rich in antioxidants and can be a healthy addition to various dishes.

 American Hackberry